Andrea-Augello/Binary-calculator/README.md

 While testing the input code it occurred that a single button press sometimes originated up to three valid reads from the `GPEDS0` register, a phenomenon known as bouncing.[@ganssle2004guide]

 Although there are some widely available valid hardware solutions[@gay2017mc14490] the nature of this application does not warrant the added hardware complexity:
-By trial and error it was found that the bouncing lasts less than 0.2 seconds, and it is not unreasonable to assume that two keypresses in less than 0.2 seconds are unlikely to occur[@kinkead1975typing], therefore it is feasible to implement a software workaround by adding a delay after each successful read, and then clearing the register before polling again.
+By trial and error it was found that the bouncing lasts less than 0.2 seconds, and according to [@kinkead1975typing] that would be a far too long waiting time for most typists, therefore it is not feasible to implement a software workaround by adding a 200 milliseconds delay after each successful read.

 ## Output